rkulla/vimogen/README.md

 update or uninstall any existing plugins you have.
 You will only need to edit .vimogen_repos yourself when you want to install more plugins.

-Then:
+Next, run:

     git clone git://github.com/rkulla/vimogen.git
     chmod u+x vimogen.sh
     cp vimogen.sh ~/bin/vimogen

-or put it somewhere else in your $PATH if you don't like ~/bin.
+or put it somewhere else in your $PATH if you don't use ~/bin.

 Usage
 =====
 Run vimogen without arguments:

     $ vimogen

+or, if you didn't install vimogen using the directions in this README:

+    $ ./vimogen.sh

 It will give you a menu of items to choose from: